 Within the context of monitoring, evaluation and financial control, applicants are reminded that all projects are subject to audits and evaluations by both local and EC auditors and programme evaluators.
 Officials from the MA and other horizontal stakeholders will also have rights of access to the project, to all relevant documentation and to the organisation implementing the project (known as the Beneficiary) and will carry out "Checks" (administrative, physical and documentary) as enshrined in Regulation (EU) 2021/1060 and Regulation (EU) 2021/1057, with specific reference to CHAPTER III ESF+ support for addressing material deprivation to establish that sufficient progress is being made in line with the EU Funds grant and that the Beneficiary has put in place systems of management and control that ensure the efficient implementation of the project in line with the relevant Rules and Regulations.
-In line with the provisions of Regulation(EU) 2021/1060 and Regulation 2021/1057, with specific reference to CHAPTER III ESF+ support for addressing material deprivation for addressing material deprivation grant and that the Beneficiary has put in place systems of management and control that ensure the efficient implementation of the project in line with the relevant Rules and Regulations.
 In line with the provisions of Regulation(EU) 2021/1060 and Regulation 2021/1057, with specific reference to CHAPTER III ESF+ support for addressing material deprivation access to all relevant documentation shall also be required by the MA, or the EC, in order to carry out Programme or Project evaluations, as required by the Regulation, monitoring obligations, and as determined by the MA's Evaluation Plan.